mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

  in a
  string
 ```
-From this we see that `strtok` did not look for the first occurence of the exact sequence; it looked for the
+From this we see that `strtok` did not look for the first occurrence of the exact sequence; it looked for the
-first occurence of any of the characters passed into the `delim` argument.
+first occurrence of any of the characters passed into the `delim` argument.

 Another thing we have not discussed is changing the delimiter in subsequent calls to `strtok`.
 There is
 nothing really significant about this other than the fact that you can do it.
 The following